ChrisWhealy/Cordova-Create/README.md

 1. This file must live in the same directory from which the `cva-create` command is run.
 2. The local configuration file need only contain those properties that **differ** from the global configuration file.

-The rule for merging global and local configuration values is that all values in the local configuration file will override the corresponding values found in the global configuration file **except** for the list of plugins.
+The rule for merging global and local configuration values is that all values in the local configuration file will override the corresponding values found in the global configuration file **except** for the list of plug-ins.

-The list of plugins in the local configuration file is always **added** to the list of plugins found in the global configuration file (duplicate entries are removed).
+The list of plug-ins in the local configuration file is always **added** to the list of plug-ins found in the global configuration file (duplicate entries are removed).

 For instance, a local configuration file could contain the following: